Python Package Structure for Scientific Python Projects#

 file before it discovers the installed package.

-However, if your package lives in a src/ directory structure src/package then it won’t be, by default, added to the Python path.
+However, if your package lives in a src/ directory structure src/package, then it won’t be added to the Python path by default.
 This means that when you import your package, Python will be forced to search the active environment (which has your package installed).

 ).

-We do not recommend including tests as part of your package wheel by default.
-However, not including tests in your package distribution will make it harder for people other than yourself to test whether your package is functioning correctly on their system.
+Writing tests for your package is important; however, we do not recommend including tests as part of your package wheel by default.
+However, not including tests in your package distribution will make it harder for people other than yourself to test whether your package runs properly on their system.
 If you have a small test suite (Python files + data), and think your users may want to run tests locally on their systems, you can include tests by moving the tests/

 directory into the src/package directory (see example below).